AaronAmberman/WPF.Translations/README.md

 ## One Final Note
 In the demo application I am using pack application strings because my ResourceDictionaries are set to "Resource" under properties.

+# Example
+If you want to see a real application example then check out my [VTOL VR Mission Assistant](https://github.com/AaronAmberman/VTOLVR-MissionAssistant).